codoit/codoit.github.io/index.md

  - each individual can contribute to any fork: flexibility in the group is improved
  - most promising forks gather more individuals: decision is a consequence, not a cause
  - each model can be simulated within a group of individuals: compatibility with other models is kept

+# Our model

+Our model is built on a *stigmergic model* applied to a network of people.

 ## Key concepts